 Why?
-In a time of a crisis, your plan works until the first punch is thrown or the first shot is fired.
+In a time of crisis, your plan works until the first punch is thrown or the first shot is fired.
 What happens next is anyone’s guess.
 But, the hope is you revert to instinct.
-At the head of the effort requires an individual that can quickly assess and make decisions.
+At the head of the effort requires an individual who can quickly assess and make decisions.
 A word of advice here, always be reassessing and be open to being questioned.
-In the time of crisis, blind spots happen, recognize them, and be the one that circles back to see what was accomplished and could have been done better.
+In times of crisis, blind spots happen, recognize them, and be the one that circles back to see what was accomplished and what could have been done better.

 Being prepared is being tested.
 Business Continuity Planning and Disaster Recovery (BCP/DR) is essential but was a Pandemic in your BCP/DR plan?

-Can anyone say they were 100% ready and the transition went smooth?
+Can anyone say they were 100% ready and the transition went smoothly?
 We prepare for what we have experienced—Tornado, flood, hurricane CAT 5.
 Not a Pandemic.

-As I type this article, I recalled the days of cold, warm, and hot sites.
-Over time these have been replaced with ROI versus cost savings/avoidance and just in time mentality.
+As I typed this article, I recalled the days of cold, warm, and hot sites.
+Over time these have been replaced with ROI versus cost savings/avoidance and in-time mentality.
 So what exists today?
-For those that invested heavily in laptops, you might sprinkle a little VPN and you may be prepared.
+For those who invested heavily in laptops, you might sprinkle a little VPN and you may be prepared.
 Those that spent in Citrix or VDI solutions are ahead of the pack.

-Collaboration tools and office productivity issues make those that invested in Microsoft 365 appear clairvoyant and ready.
-Those that switched to Saas, PaaS, or web applications are in the best place of all.
+Collaboration tools and office productivity issues make those who invested in Microsoft 365 appear clairvoyant and ready.
+Those who switched to SaaS, PaaS, or web applications are in the best place of all.
 The caveat here is that the provider has also invested in its infrastructure and capability.

 A recent article showed Microsoft is seeing a 775% spike in cloud services in regions with social distancing.